BenderScript/techGPT/README.md

 # Disclaimer

-It is actually hard to *force* to go in the direction of the fine-tuned data if you have small data set.
+It is actually hard to *force* chatGPT to go in the direction of the fine-tuned data if you have small data set.

 I had to try many times until I got a acceptable answer but when I fine-tuned the model with 500 QAs it was very easy.